aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/vba-project/password-protect-the-vba-project-of-excel-workbook/_index.md

             // Access the VBA project of the workbook (converted getter to property) const vbaProject = workbook.vbaProject;

-            // Lock the VBA project for viewing with password vbaProject.protect(true, "11");
+            // Lock the VBA project for viewing with a password vbaProject.protect(true, "11");

             // Save the output Excel file (as .xlsm)